Leslie Allen Bellrichard: Biography

 Bellrichard, aged 25 at his death, was buried in Oakhill Cemetery in his birth city of Janesville, Wisconsin.
-He left behind his wife, Shirley Jean (France) Bellrichard, age 22.

 In 2004 the city of Janesville renamed the Crosby-Willard Bridge over the Rock River the Bellrichard Bridge.

 Medal of Honor citation

 Private Bellrichard's official Medal of Honor citation reads:

 For conspicuous gallantry and intrepidity in action at the risk of his life above and beyond the call of duty.
 Acting as a fire team leader with Company C, during combat operations Pfc.
 Bellrichard was with 4 fellow soldiers in a foxhole on their unit's perimeter when the position came under a massive enemy attack.
 Following a 30-minute mortar barrage, the enemy launched a strong ground assault.
 Pfc.
 Bellrichard rose in face of a group of charging enemy soldiers and threw hand grenades into their midst, eliminating several of the foe and forcing the remainder to withdraw.
 Failing in their initial attack, the enemy repeated the mortar and rocket bombardment of the friendly perimeter, then once again charged against the defenders in a concerted effort to overrun the position.
 Pfc.
 Bellrichard resumed throwing hand grenades at the onrushing attackers.
 As he was about to hurl a grenade, a mortar round exploded just in front of his position, knocking him into the foxhole and causing him to lose his grip on the already armed grenade.
 Recovering instantly, Pfc.
 Bellrichard recognized the threat to the lives of his 4 comrades and threw himself upon the grenade, shielding his companions from the blast that followed.
 Although severely wounded, Pfc.
 Bellrichard struggled into an upright position in the foxhole and fired his rifle at the enemy until he succumbed to his wounds.
 His selfless heroism contributed greatly to the successful defense of the position, and he was directly responsible for saving the lives of several of his comrades.
 His acts are in keeping with the highest traditions of the military service and reflect great credit upon himself and the U.S. Army.